fabibec/ArduinoProMiniBootloader/README.md

 # ArduinoProMiniBootloader

-This is the final project of our embedded system course.
+This is the final project of our embedded systems course.
 It's a bootloader that is able to program the Arduino Pro Mini via the USART and RS232 interface.

 ## Building